phrazzld/bitcoin-price-tag-splash/CONTRIBUTING.md

 - `pnpm type-check` verifies TypeScript type safety
 - `pnpm test` runs all tests including accessibility checks with jest-axe
 - `pnpm build` ensures the Next.js app builds successfully
+- Installs Playwright browsers for Storybook testing
 - `pnpm build-storybook` and `pnpm test-storybook` run Storybook accessibility tests

+**Note on Browser Dependencies**: The CI pipeline installs Playwright browsers (Chromium) to run Storybook accessibility tests.
+This is handled automatically in CI, but developers need to install browsers locally for Storybook testing (see Development Environment Setup).

 All checks must pass before code can be merged.
-See [CI Accessibility Testing](docs/ci-accessibility-testing.md) for details on a11y testing.
+See [CI Accessibility Testing](docs/ci-accessibility-testing.md) for details on a11y testing and browser requirements.

 ## Code Suppression Policy